 Our native plant demonstration garden located in the Waterton community is a great introduction to native plants for visitors, the local community and volunteers alike.

 The garden is maintained by volunteers.
-For 2021-22 it is being re-configured.
-Thus, additional help is needed.
+The garden is being reconfigured for 2023, and additional help is needed.

 Salamander habitat hero